Search:

 Some of these books you may have read, some maybe not.
-But hopefully you can find one (or more) that will introduce you to someone new from history that is worth knowing.
+But hopefully you can find one (or more) that will introduce you to people and events that are worth knowing.

 1. Bruchko by Bruce Olson